The life cycle of a chicken is quite fascinating for most poultry fanatics!

 - Day 12: Feathers starting to appear.

-- Day 13: Leg scales start to appear and they have light covering of feathers over body.
+- Day 13: Leg scales start to appear and they have light covering of feathers over their body.

 - Day 14: Head turns to pipping position.